maxchu0523/maxchu0523.github.io/README.md

-# Max's Portfolio Site
+# My Portfolio Site

-Welcome to Max's portfolio site! 👋
+Welcome to my portfolio site! 👋

 I'm excited to have you here and showcase my projects and skills.
 Feel free to explore the site and discover the work I've been involved in.